Google’s Open Buildings project maps urban expansion across the Global South

 WorldPop’s director, Professor Andrew Tatem, explained why this data is important: “Understanding where people live is vital for making sure that resources are distributed fairly and that no one is left behind in delivering services like healthcare.”

-Google admits that the system has limitations.
+Google admits that its dataset has limitations.
 Persistent cloud cover can impede data collection in some of the world’s most humid regions, and very small structures may also elude detection.

 By democratizing access to complex geospatial information, it paves the way for more equitable urban planning, disaster preparedness, and sustainable development on a global scale.